List of Call the Midwife characters: Jane Sutton

+Alec Jesmond

 Alec is a friend of Jimmy's who develops romantic feelings for Jenny.
 They eventually start dating after a long period in which Jenny continues to mourn her loss of Jimmy, but who encourages her to enjoy life and Alec.
 Alec and Jenny eventually date, but Jenny's abundant caution about affairs of the heart lead to a misunderstanding and argument.
 Castigating his co-worker in anger, Alec falls through an old staircase in the building they are renovating.
 In the hospital, his foot is amputated and he seems to be recovering.
 He later dies, thought to be because of a blood clot in his wounded leg, and his funeral is attended by a distraught Jenny and the other midwives and the nuns.